bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 * Then Ansible render the template index.html.j2 and write the result in /var/www/html/index.html
 * Then Ansible ensure httpd service is started and enabled at boot

-You can find all Ansible modules here in the official documentation: https://docs.ansible.com/ansible/latest/modules/modules_by_category.html
+You can find all Ansible modules here in the `official documentation <https://docs.ansible.com/ansible/latest/modules/modules_by_category.html>`_ .

 Template
 ^^^^^^^^

 Templates are probably the key feature of Ansible and all automation tools.

-The idea is simple: you provide Ansible with a copy of your desired configuration file, with variables to replace to fill some dynamic parts of the file.
+The idea is simple: you provide Ansible with a copy of your desired configuration file, with variables to be dynamnicaly replaced in order to fill on the fly some parts of the file.

 Let's do this with a simple html page, and first with a static page.